SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

   </bean>
 ```

-And to send messages, the following Java code will use the DynamicDestinationResolver to send messages to a topic of “T/dynamic/topic”.
+And to send messages, the following Java code will use the `DynamicDestinationResolver` to send messages to a topic of "T/dynamic/topic".

 ```java
 public class DynamicMessageProducer {